Owning the libs: Goals

-Online troll Jacob Wohl has stated that the goal in owning the libs is to evoke in people "the type of unhinged emotional response that you would expect out of somebody who is suffering a serious mental episode."
-The strategy uses trolling to attempt to portray political opponents as weak, biased, or overtly emotional, and to portray oneself as superior because of a lack of emotion.
-Users of the strategy sometimes seek to be deplatformed — for example, to have their own speaking engagements canceled — in order to gain notoriety.
+Far-right conspiracy theorist Jacob Wohl has stated that the goal in owning the libs is to evoke in people "the type of unhinged emotional response that you would expect out of somebody who is suffering a serious mental episode."
+The strategy uses trolling to portray political opponents as weak, biased, or overtly emotional, and to portray oneself as superior because of a lack of emotion.
+Users of the strategy sometimes seek to be deplatformed in order to gain notoriety.

+Rutgers University media scholar Khadijah White says the strategy serves to excuse corruption from one's political allies by portraying one's opponents as equally corrupt.
 Shared enjoyment of owning the libs maintains group cohesion among a conservative voting bloc, according to Nicole Hemmer of Columbia University.
-Hemmer views the strategy as substitute for the cohesive conservative ideology that existed during the Cold War.
+Hemmer views the strategy as a substitute for the cohesive conservative ideology that existed during the Cold War.

 The phrase "the cruelty is the point" was coined from the title of Adam Serwer's 2018 article in The Atlantic about Trump supporters building community together by delighting in the suffering of those they consider outsiders.
 The phrase and the observation about shared joy in cruelty have been written about in the media as the purpose of owning the libs.

-Rutgers University media scholar Khadijah White says that the strategy serves to excuse corruption from one's political allies by portraying one's opponents as equally corrupt.

 Art critic Ben Davis has written that the painter Jon McNaughton's stated goal of creating work that "triggers the left" undersells the sincerity of his work.
 McNaughton's paintings communicate a "real and popular viewpoint" sincerely held by conservative or reactionary consumers of art, even as the paintings also function as memes intended to upset perceived political enemies.